ccchh/dooris-gtk/README.md

 Configuration:
 --------------

 Configuration needs to be done before compiling.
-There are some parameters you can set in the head of this file where variables are declared.
+There are some parameters you can set in the head of the dooris.c file where variables are declared.
 A configuration file will at this point make no sense.

 Usage:
 ------